 We all have heard Google’s cautionary tale.
 In January of 2019, the French DPA, the CNIL, fined the tech giant €50 million for violating the requirements of the Data Protection Regulations.
-A noteworthy fact is, it faced up fine not in the reciprocation of a data breach but due to subject data complaints.
+A noteworthy fact, it received fine not in the reciprocation of a data breach but due to subject data complaints.

 The recent research of DLA Piper brought out some interesting statistics regarding data breaches and fines post-GDPR implementation.
-According to a report, published on February 2019, found that only 91 fines have been issued under the GDPR and 59,000 personal data breaches have been reported.
+According to a report, published on February 2019, found that only 91 fines issued under the GDPR and 59,000 personal data breaches reported.
 Regulators main focus is high-profile and severe violations, leaving many companies waiting to see what may happen with their cases.

 Countries are now ready for GDPR compliance.